 Governor Mike Pence is a lifelong Hoosier with legal, small business and policy experience.
 He was elected the 50th Governor of the State of Indiana in 2012 and inaugurated January 14, 2013.

-Prior to being elected Governor, Pence represented Indiana in Congress.
+Prior to being elected governor, Pence represented Indiana’s Sixth Congressional District in Congress.

-First elected in 2000 and earning a sixth term in 2010, he brought his Hoosier sensibility to the table and quickly established a record of serving his constituents and championing fiscal responsibility, smaller government and economic growth- skills and values he has brought with him to state government service.
+First elected in 2000 and earning a sixth term in 2010, Pence brought his Hoosier sensibility to the table and quickly established a record of serving his constituents and championing fiscal responsibility, smaller government and economic growth—skills and values he has brought with him to state government.